![]() |

-My foot before and after sanding it with Scholl Express Pedi hard skin remover and applying CCS Foot Care Cream |
+Feet before and after Scholl Express Pedi hard skin remover and CCS Foot Care Cream

 The first reason for my purchase was the fact that Scholl Express Pedi is an electric device.
 I hate grating skin on my feet with anything that resembles sand paper.
 The second reason is that I had that wonderful shop assistant who had been helping me with my other purchases.
 The lady thought that the device was a good investment.
 It is not difficult to convince me!